Supreme-Ed/Blocky-Math-Champ/DEBUG_SCREEN_BLANKING.md

 # Babylon.js Scene Blanking Debug Log

+**[COMPLETED – 2025-04-23]**

+The screen blanking/scene flashing issue has been resolved and all planned fixes have been implemented.
+No further action is needed unless new related bugs are reported.

 ## Objective
 Eliminate flashing or blanking of the Babylon.js scene during gameplay by ensuring new cubes are fully created and visible before hiding or disposing of old cubes (double-buffering), guaranteeing a seamless user experience.